nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.16
+- Found a problem with comparing floating point numbers where the exponent was not being compared correctly
+- Tweaked getting the 2nd value in a floatting point number if it was a typed value
+- Tweaked getting umeric value in as a floating point number can now handle the value if it starts with a decimal
+- Tweaked the identification of a label and a variable

 V 2.15
 - Added limited Floating Point support by integrating the Floating point library - by Lennart Benschop
 - Fixed a bug compiling single lines with IF THEN ELSE